sromelrey/fullstack-js-handbook/README.md

 - You can build a simple React component from memory
 - You understand the difference between `map`, `filter`, and `reduce`
 - You can implement basic OOP patterns in JavaScript
+- You can create API routes in Next.js and consume them from React components
+- You can build a basic NestJS controller and service
+- You understand how to integrate frontend and backend applications
 - You feel confident discussing these topics in interviews

 ### 🚀 Getting Started